 - Place the fries on paper or cloth napkins and dry them as thoroughly as you can.

 - Throw away any water remaining in the bowl, wipe it clean and place the French fries back in it.
-Add 1 ½ tbsp vegetable oil (I used avocado) and toss the fries until they are coated.
+Add 1 ½ tablespoon vegetable oil (I used avocado) and toss the fries until they are coated.
 Sprinkle on salt and pepper and toss them again.

 - Place the fries in the air fryer basket.
 I did four batches with two pounds of potatoes for the best results.
 If your air fryer can hold more, lucky you.